rhalbersma/dctl/README.md

 ### Platforms

-The DCTL aims to be cross-platform in the near future, but is currently only supported on .deb based 64-bit Linux distributions (Mint, Ubuntu, Debian) with at least `libstdc++6` from `g++` >= 4.9.0 (i.e. Mint >= 17, Ubuntu >= 14.04, Debian >= jessie).
-Note that `libstdc++6` comes pre-installed on almost every Linux distribution.
+The DCTL aims to be cross-platform in the near future, but is currently only supported on .deb based 64-bit Linux distributions (Mint, Ubuntu, Debian) with at least `libstdc++` from `g++` >= 5.1.0 (e.g. Mint >= 17, Ubuntu >= 14.04, Debian >= jessie).
+Note that `libstdc++` comes pre-installed on almost every Linux distribution.
 The following commands get all the other requirements:

       # Get a fresh system and install build tools and pre-compiled Boost Libraries
       sudo apt-get update
       sudo apt-get install tortoisehg python-iniparse cmake make libboost1.55-all-dev

+      # Add LLVM repositories and GPG key
+      sudo add-apt-repository "deb http://llvm.org/apt/trusty/ llvm-toolchain-trusty-3.5 main"
+      sudo add-apt-repository "deb http://llvm.org/apt/trusty/ llvm-toolchain-trusty-3.6 main"
+      sudo add-apt-repository "deb http://llvm.org/apt/trusty/ llvm-toolchain-trusty main"
+      wget -O - http://llvm.org/apt/llvm-snapshot.gpg.key|sudo apt-key add -

+      # install Clang 3.5, 3.6 and SVN development version
+      sudo apt-get install clang-3.5 lldb-3.5
+      sudo apt-get install clang-3.6 lldb-3.6
+      sudo apt-get install clang-3.7 lldb-3.7

       # Get a PPA for libc++ and libc++abi
       sudo add-apt-repository ppa:ubuntu-toolchain-r/test
       sudo apt-get install libc++-dev libc++abi-dev

-      # Add LLVM repository and GPG key and install Clang 3.6
-      echo "deb http://llvm.org/apt/trusty/ llvm-toolchain-trusty main" | sudo tee -a /etc/apt/sources.list.d/llvm.list wget -O - http://llvm.org/apt/llvm-snapshot.gpg.key|sudo apt-key add -
-      apt-get install clang-3.6 lldb-3.6

       # Patch clang -fuse-ld=gold flag
       cd /usr/bin/
       sudo ln -sf ld.gold ld

 ### Compilers

-The DCTL is a modern [C++](http://isocpp.org) library that targets the upcoming [C++14 Standard](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2013/n3797.pdf).
-This currently restricts usage of the DCTL to the 3.6 SVN development version of [Clang](http://clang.llvm.org/cxx_status.html).
+The DCTL is a modern [C++](http://isocpp.org) library that targets the latest [C++14 Standard](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2014/n4296.pdf).
+This currently restricts usage of the DCTL to [Clang](http://clang.llvm.org/cxx_status.html) versions 3.4 or higher.
+Testing takes place using Clang versions 3.5.2 and 3.6.1, as well as the latest SVN version.
+Note that g++-5.1.0 currently has several bugs related to relaxed `constexpr`, all of which have been submitted to GCC Bugzilla.
+Microsoft Visual C++ 2015 is not C++14 feature-complete (it is missing relaxed `constexpr` and variable templates) and is not supported.

 ### Boost headers